Gambling in Texas: Parimutuel wagering

 Parimutuel wagering is allowed at horse and greyhound tracks, overseen by the Texas Racing Commission.

 Class 1 horse tracks can be granted an unlimited number of racing days.
 Up to three are allowed, in the state's three largest metropolitan areas.
 They are: Lone Star Park in Grand Prairie, Retama Park in Selma, and Sam Houston Race Park in Houston.
 Class 2 tracks can be granted a maximum of 60 racing days per year.
 Several class 2 tracks are under development, but none are currently operating.
 Class 3 licenses are issued to county or nonprofit fairs, and allow 16 racing days at most.
 The only current class 3 license is held by the Gillespie County Fair in Fredericksburg.
 Class 4 licenses, of which there are currently none, are issued to county fairs and allow 5 racing days.

 The law allows for up to three greyhound tracks in the coastal counties of Cameron, Galveston, and Nueces.
-The licensed tracks are Gulf Coast Racing in Corpus Christi, Gulf Greyhound Park in La Marque, and Valley Race Park in Harlingen.
-Since 2010, with the greyhound industry on the decline, racing has been held primarily at Gulf Greyhound Park, with the other two tracks focusing on simulcast betting and offering few to zero live race days.
+Two tracks, Gulf Coast Racing in Corpus Christi and Valley Race Park in Harlingen, are licensed but are not in operation.
+A third track, Gulf Greyhound Park in La Marque, closed in 2020.
+From 2010 onward, with the greyhound industry on the decline, live racing was held primarily at Gulf Greyhound Park, with the other two tracks focusing on simulcast betting.

 Texas first legalized parimutuel betting in 1933 as a way to raise revenue during the Great Depression.
 Four major tracks operated in the state, until 1937, when betting was banned again at a special legislative session called by Governor James V. Allred.

 In 1960, gambler Virgil "Red" Berry was elected to the Texas House of Representatives on a pro-parimutuel platform.
 His efforts made little headway, and in protest, he proposed in 1969 to split the state in two, with horse betting legal in South Texas.
 Nonbinding statewide referendums to revive parimutuel betting were defeated in 1962, 1968, 1974, and 1978, with opposition led largely by Baptist churches.
 A poll on the Republican primary ballot in 1982 found majority support for betting.
 Finally, in 1987, Texas voters approved a referendum legalizing parimutuel wagering again and creating the Texas Racing Commission, with a local election required in any county to allow a track.
 Simulcast wagering at tracks was legalized in 1991.

 Indian gaming

 Each of Texas's three federally recognized tribes operates a casino.
-The Kickapoo Traditional Tribe of Texas has the Kickapoo Lucky Eagle Casino in Eagle Pass, the Tigua tribe of the Ysleta del Sur Pueblo has the Speaking Rock Entertainment Center in El Paso, and the Alabama-Coushatta Tribe has Naskila Gaming in Livingston.
-The latter two have been the subject of extensive litigation, with the state arguing that both are illegal.
+The Kickapoo Traditional Tribe of Texas has the Kickapoo Lucky Eagle Casino in Eagle Pass, the Tigua tribe of the Ysleta del Sur Pueblo has the Speaking Rock Entertainment Center in El Paso, and the Alabama–Coushatta Tribe has Naskila Gaming in Livingston.
+All three are Class II facilities, offering electronic bingo games that are similar to slot machines.
+The latter two were the subject of extensive litigation over their legality.